richardtape/content-visibility/readme.txt

 1. Showing the content visibility controls in the content editor sidebar

 == Changelog ==

+= 0.2.9 =
+* WordPress 6.1.1 compatibility.
+* Fixed the styling weirdness causing some blocks to be misaligned when they have rules set.
+* Tweaked styling of block inspector controls to fall more in line with newer WP rules.
+* Fixed styles of multi-select field for widgets.

 = 0.2.8 =
 * Fixed an issue where blocks registered with PHP throwing error when rendering it with ServerSideRender components in the editor.